Within Siem Reap and beyond, Cambodia is completely safe to travel to with the right precautions.

 Historically, Cambodia is a relatively safe country for travellers so long as you use your common sense.

-Smartraveller.gov.au has no warnings for Cambodia and no major natural disasters or terrorist threats have happened in the past.
-Petty theft, sexual assault, scams and gun violence are all a concern for travellers.
+Smartraveller.gov.au has no warnings for Cambodia at the time of writing, and no major natural disasters or terrorist threats have happened in the past.
+However petty theft, sexual assault, scams and gun violence are all a concern for travellers.

 To stay safe travellers should be aware of their belongings, use ATMs in covered places, not go inside strangers’ homes, avoid any drug use and avoid travel at night if possible.